mahdihaghverdi/simplerestblog/README.md

 1. Each post's details are stored in the `drafts` table.
 This is good because if someone wants to _unpublish_ and edit the post, the `is_published` columns of the `drafts` table will be `false` and there is no need to delete post details and reinsert them into database (if they were stored in `posts` table _separately_)
 2. Retrieving the comments is done by using the [PostgreSQL] feature [LTree] (which is a very fast, builtin type for hierarchical tree-like data)

+#### Data Layer
+The data layer of the application has repositories for different database tables.

+- In each method of the repositories queries are generated using [SQLAlchemy] query builder functions and methods, to have full control over the generated query and more important database hits.

+#### Authentication
+- _SRB_ uses _access_ and _refresh_ `JWT` tokens to implement authentication.

+  Signing up is a simple `username`, `password` flow.
+- 2FA:

+  _SRB_ has builtin support for _TOTP_ two-factor authentication using qr-code and authenticator apps like: [Google Authenticator]

+#### Authorization
+Most routes of _SRB_ are protected (i.e. you have to be logged in and provide your access token) However _SRB_ implements different layer of permissions for routes which in short is the _ACL_.
+_SRB_ handle the ACL and route access permission with JWT tokens.

+For example if I am the superuser or admin of _SRB_ I can delete any user comments with the route that user uses to remove his/her comment.
+Also, if a users attempts to delete some other user's comment, it is now allowed.

+#### Architecture
+_SRB_ is designed as a layered system.
+There are three layers: Data layer, Service layer and API layer which are fully decoupled. and upper layers are not aware of the details in the lower layers which is achieved with dependency injection.

 ## Requirements

 Manual installation: